NamazuStudios/unity-codegen-plugin/README.md

 - Unity 2018+
 - .Net 4.x enabled in project
 - Elements running at an accessible URL
  - To generate custom application code: Must also have an application created within Elements with the code already uploaded.
+[See the docs here for more info](https://namazustudios.com/docs/custom-code/preparing-for-code-generation/) on how to prepare your Element code for client code generation.

 ### Summary